como-usar-vlc-en-raspberry-pi

 In addition to its traditional user interface, VLC also has a web interface that you can use to control the playback of your multimedia content remotely.
 This can be especially useful if you need to access VLC from another device, such as a computer or a mobile device.

-To use the VLC web interface, you first need to ensure that VLC is running on your Raspberry Pi.
-In “Preferences / (select All) / Main Interfaces” we enable “http”.
-Now we set the password in the “Lua” section.
+To use VLC’s web interface, you must first ensure that VLC is running on your Raspberry Pi.
+In “Options / (select All) / Main interfaces” activate “http”.
+Now set the password in the “Lua” section.

 VLC can also be controlled from the command line, which is useful for automation or integration with other scripts.
 Some basic commands include: